 Most often, the debris is left scattered on the ground, while residual wood is stacked.
-The wood debris scattered in the rights-of-way promote biodiversity.
-The debris provides resting areas and shelter for several animal species, and attracts certain bird species.
+Wood debris left in rights-of-way promotes biodiversity.
+It creates rest areas and cover for several animal species and encourages the presence of certain bird species.

 Before the work starts, Hydro-Québec sends a notice to the relevant landowners.